animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Just spitballing my thoughts from 2018 in this new deductive context.

 Ah, and that's relevant: Qualia's memory, eixstence, becomes ever more concentrated in the here and now, earth, humans, as the rest of it can un-densely become automated, cheap, more or less "grey"... matter.

+---

+Of course, it's also possible and more intuitive, that there are no "nothings" and just different levels of self-observation.
+Unfortunately, the function composition operator is not expressive enough to express this, but suppose could "observe" different layers of observation within our self-observation.

+I suppose it would look like:

+$\mathrm{I}_3($\mathrm{I}_2($\mathrm{I}_1($\mathrm{I}))$

+where each $\mathrm{I}_i$ returns its own distinguishable nothing i.e. it can distinguish how many layers exist below it.
+And thus we obtain teh natural numbers $\mathbb{N}$ and furthermore, what we could pinpointedly equate to "qualia". qualia set $\mathbb{Q} = \mathbb{N}$.

+All from the existence of one observer function, self-observing. $\mathbb{N}{I}$.
+Seems more reasonable than $\emptyset$.
+An infinitely recursive function, recursing on itself.
+One and everything.
+It always existed, always exists.
+Effectively, "nothing".
+But with more definition.
+The Identify function, capable of identifying distinct definitions of the same thing, qualia.